 Obstacles for construction management as a process

 It should be obvious by now that planning and scheduling in the construction environment is complicated, to say the least.
-The system in general has too many people and other moving parts, almost guaranteeing that you’re going to face one of the following problems that might arise in the construction project management environment:
+The system in general has too many people and other moving parts, it’s almost guaranteed that you’re going to face one or the several of the following problems that might arise in the construction project management environment:

 - Communication problems.
-This example of a seemingly easy problem causes a wide variety of issues such as budget overruns for a lot of projects (this costs time and money), this is why the communication skills are of the utmost importance for any leadership figure, especially in the construction project management.
+This is one more example of a seemingly easy problem causing a wide variety of issues, such as budget overruns for a lot of projects (this costs time and money), this is why the communication skills are of the utmost importance for any leadership figure, especially in the construction project management.